Cape Town Civic Centre: History

+Structure

+The Civic Centre comprises two blocks; Podium Block (in front) and Tower Block (behind).

-It was completed in 1978 by Concor, and is made up of two blocks.
-The Podium Block is a low-rise building which houses the City management, including the Council Chamber and the Mayor's Office.
-The Tower Block is a 98-metre-tall, 26-floor high-rise block that houses the administrative offices of the municipality; it is a long, narrow building that crosses Hertzog Boulevard, with the road passing underneath the central part of the building.
+Podium Block is a low-rise building which houses the City management, including the Council Chamber and the Mayor's Office.

+The Tower Block is a 98-metre-tall, 26-floor high-rise building that houses the administrative offices of the municipality.
+It is a long, narrow structure that crosses Hertzog Boulevard, with the road's multiple lanes passing directly underneath the central part of the building, between columns.

-The arch where the road passes under the building acts as a very powerful wind tunnel and some of the highest windspeeds can be found along this corridor.
-This has at times endangered pedestrians and impacted important events like the Cape Town Cycle Tour.
+The Civic Centre is the 11th tallest building in Cape Town.

+Transit

-The Civic Centre trunk station of the MyCiTi bus rapid transit system is located along Hertzog Boulevard, beneath the Tower Block.
+The MyCiTi bus rapid transit system's Civic Centre Station trunk is located along Hertzog Boulevard, beneath the Civic Centre's Tower Block.